 Some software products include, as part of the software itself, a method by which information is collected about the use of the computer on which the software is installed.
 When the computer is connected to the Internet, the software periodically relays the information back to the software manufacturer or a marketing company.
 The software that collects and reports is called "spyware."
 Software programs that include spyware can be obtained on a disk or downloaded from the Internet.
 They may be sold or provided for free.
 Typically, users have no knowledge that the software product they are using includes spyware.
 Some argue that users should be notified if the software they are using includes spyware.
-Two bills (H.R.
-112 and S. 197) in the 107th Congress would have required notification.
+Two bills in the 107^{th} Congress would have required notification.
 There was no action on either bill.
+New legislation has been introduced in the 108th Congress: H.R.
+2929 (Bono).
+It would require the FTC to establish regulations prohibiting the transmission of spyware programs via the Internet to computers without the user's consent, and notification to the user that the program will be used to collect PII.